 Designs for basic caging and research equipment were formulated during the 1940s and 1950s with an emphasis on housing density, security and sanitization.
 The standards were based on the weight and size of the animal, not species-specific behavioral needs.
 At the time, a large percentage of the animal care staff had an agricultural background.

 Over the past twenty years, the industry has experienced a shift in the workforce.
-Many of today’s workers have a background in laboratory animal science and care.
+Many of today's workers have a background in laboratory animal science and care.
 The science has also experienced changes in animal housing unit requirements that not only emphasize sanitization and security, but also the well-being of the animals and the ergonomic factors impacting the animal care staff.
-Get in touch with us today to order your biocontainment and animal housing products in Wheatland, WY.
+Get in touch with us today to order your biocontainment and animal housing products across the United States.

 In response to the changes in the research animal housing criteria and workforce, Britz & Company has designed a unique series of animal housing units.
 These systems: